fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository)

 #### Project
-**Description:** Project contains descriptive information about the projectrelating to bundle data.
+**Description:** Project contains descriptive information about the project relating to bundle data.

 	Number of occurrences:		1-unbound